Each situation needs to be appraised and assessed independently in advance to effectively manage the risk.

 Due to the high risk of working in confined spaces, we have worked hard to make sure we’re ISO 45001 accredited.
 We are also part of the SafeContractor scheme and a UVDB Silver Plus member.

 “Around 15 people in the UK are killed in confined spaces incidents each year.” – IOSH.

-How adequate are your risk assessment method statements and Safe Systems of Work?
+How adequate are your confined space risk assessment method statements and Safe Systems of Work?

-Our professional team has a wealth of knowledge and experience working in high pressure, life threatening situations and are on standby to provide the latest up to date expertise and knowledge.
+Our professional team has a wealth of knowledge and experience working in high pressure, life-threatening situations and our confined space rescue teams are on standby to provide the latest up to date expertise and knowledge.
+Our confined space teams are highly qualified and they have passed a range of qualifications approved by City and Guilds, FAIB and ECITB.
 We care about keeping your colleagues safe.